 One tablespoon of pure coconut oil has about 13 grams of fat, with around 6 grams of MCTs (mainly lauric acid).
 We recommend simply consuming it as necessary to help you meet your fat needs on keto.

-The neat thing about coconut oil is that can be used topically to hydrate the skin, moisturize hair, and even fight off acne.
+The neat thing about coconut oil is that it can be used topically to hydrate the skin, moisturize hair, and even fight off acne.

 Finding the right nuts and seeds can be tricky on the keto diet since things like peanuts and sunflower seeds contain a modest amount of carbs.
 Chia seeds, however, are low in carbs and high in fiber, giving them a very low net carb total.